Mary Berry's simple Victoria sponge is perfect for serving with friends at teatime.

-- Preheat the oven to 180°C/fan 170°C/gas mark 4.
-Cut 2 greaseproof paper circles, grease the sandwich tins with butter and put the circles inside.
+- Preheat the oven to 180°C/fan 160°C/gas mark 4.
+Cut 2 greaseproof paper circles, grease the sandwich tins with baking spread and put the circles inside.
 Grease the circles.

-- Place the butter in a large mixing bowl, then add the caster sugar, self-raising flour and baking powder.
+- Place the baking spread in a large mixing bowl, then add the caster sugar, self-raising flour and baking powder.
 Crack the eggs one at a time and then add to the bowl.

 - Using the electric mixer on slow speed, beat for 2 minutes until smooth.
 The mixture will be soft enough to drop off the beaters when you lift them up.